 For students with a good background in science and mathematics.
 Topics are listed in and experiments are similar to CHEM 104, with increased emphasis on instrumentation and independent work.
 Lecture and laboratory.
 7 contact hours.

-General Education Category: Advanced Quantitative/Scientific Reasoning.
+General Education Category: Elective (E).

 Prerequisite: CHEM 103H or equivalent with a minimum grade of C-.